If you want to build an online shop on your WordPress site, you’ve probably looked into WooCommerce pricing.

 While Google Analytics integration is free, a Pro version can be purchased for $79.

-Other marketing tools such as KISSmetrics and Mixpanel can cost more than $100.
+Other marketing tools such as KISSmetrics and Mixpanel can cost nearly $150.

 You’ll also need to manage your site’s search engine optimization (SEO).
-Yoast is 1 of the most popular SEO plug-ins around for WordPress.
+Yoast is one of the most popular SEO plug-ins around for WordPress.